-AFR is the eligible amount of own funds after the tiering limits are applied.
+EOF is the eligible amount of own funds after the tiering limits are applied.
 The structure of tiering is presented in the table below:

 The various components of what AMF considers as eligible capital are determined in accordance with Solvency II Regulations.
-At December 31, 2018, eligible capital amounted to €209 million (€234 million at December 31, 2017) of which:
+At December 31, 2019, eligible capital amounted to €232 million (€209 million at December 31, 2018) of which:

-■ unrestricted Tier 1 capital after accounting for proposed dividend: €209 million (€234 million at December 31, 2017), comprised of shares capital (€1 million), and a reconciliation reserve corresponding to €209 million;
+■ unrestricted Tier 1 capital: €232 million (€209 million at December 31, 2018), comprised of shares capital (€1 million), and a reconciliation reserve corresponding to €231 million;